 On March 17, the SEC and CFTC jointly published Interpretive Release No. 33-11412, a 68-page document that did something the crypto industry had been begging for since 2017: it drew actual lines.
 Not enforcement actions disguised as guidance.
 Not speeches that contradicted each other from one commissioner to the next.
 Lines.

-The release classifies crypto assets into five categories, declares that staking, liquid staking derivatives, wrapping, and qualifying airdrops fall outside securities law, and introduces a “separation doctrine” that gives projects a defined off-ramp from investment-contract status once they decentralize.
+The release classifies crypto assets into five categories and declares that specific, common crypto activities, staking, liquid staking derivatives, wrapping, and qualifying airdrops, “in the manner and under the circumstances described,” fall outside securities law.
+It also introduces a “separation doctrine” that gives projects a potential off-ramp from investment-contract status once they decentralize.
 Chairman Paul Atkins said the quiet part loud: “Most crypto assets are not themselves securities.”

 We’ve read the release cover to cover.
 The legal analysis has been done to death by every law firm with a blockchain practice.
-What hasn’t been explored yet is this: what can you actually build with these new rules?
+What hasn’t been explored yet is this: what design space does this guidance open up, at least in theory?

 What Actually Changed (the 90-Second Version)